fabferri/az-pattern/bastion/README.md

 ## Azure Bastion to access to Azure VMs

-The article describes a configuration to deploy Azure Bastion to connect to the Azure VMs in subnet1
+The article describes a configuration with Azure Bastion to connect to the Azure VMs

 [![1]][1]